 Oliver Space: Best for Style

-Founded by former Uber executive Chan Park, Oliver Space only serves the San Francisco Bay Area—but the company has an eye on expansion.
+Founded by former Uber executive Chan Park, Oliver Space only serves Los Angeles and the San Francisco Bay Area—but the company has an eye on expansion.
 To build out a room on Oliver, you can start from scratch by choosing a layout (home office, living room, dining room, or bedroom) and selecting each piece of furniture or decor individually.
 Or, make it easy and browse pre-styled room templates with clever nicknames and envy-inducing photography.

 For about $160 per month, the “Cocktails & Charcuterie” living room package offers a blue velvet sofa with a matching rug and understated accents, like a gold floor lamp.
 For around $75 per month, opt for the “Weekend Snooze,” a mid-century modern bedroom set with a bed, box spring, side table, chair, and rug.
 The longer your lease term, the better the savings—and the greater the perks, too.
 “Short Term” leases run a three-month minimum and charge around $99 for furniture updates during the lease.